Radicals27/GameOfDeath/README.md

 ## Implementation Plan

 ### Combat System
 For the text-based combat system, it was decided after careful consideration that classes would be an ideal method to implement such an idea.
 Classes allow tracking of instance variables or attributes, such as "health" and "accuracy", as well as functions, such as those involved in calculating damage and whether or not an attack has hit an opponent.
 Both the player and the enemies could be represented this way to minimise code and maintain D.R.Y standards.
+An enemy-specific class would be ideal, that inherits from the "Human" class, so that enemy specific actions such as speaking, could take place.

 Once the UML flow chart was completed, it became clear that a seperate method for fighting (between player and a given enemy) and an initial "main" method would be necessary to hold all of the contents.